sfluegel05/metaNNvis/results/report.md

 the [Open Neural Network Exchange](https://onnx.ai/) (ONNX) format.
 ONNX has been developed specifically to be interoperable with a wide range of different frameworks including PyTorch and TensorFlow.
 Another advantage are the already existing libraries for conversion of models between ONNX and other frameworks, four of which are used here:
-[**torch.onnx**](https://pytorch.org/docs/stable/onnx.html) is part of PyTorch and converts models from PyTorch to ONNX.
+**[torch.onnx](https://pytorch.org/docs/stable/onnx.html)** is part of PyTorch and converts models from PyTorch to ONNX.
-These ONNX models are subsequentially converted to the TensorFlow Keras format by **[ onnx2keras](https://github.com/AxisCommunications/onnx-to-keras)**, a library developed by [Axis Communications](https://www.axis.com/).
-However, because some changes were neccessary to fit this library into the translation process, we are using a [forked version](https://github.com/sfluegel05/onnx-to-keras/tree/dev) of onnx2keras. (todo: explain process of getting to this solution)
+These ONNX models are subsequentially converted to the TensorFlow Keras format by **[onnx2keras](https://github.com/AxisCommunications/onnx-to-keras)**, a library developed by [Axis Communications](https://www.axis.com/).
+However, because some changes were neccessary to fit this library into the translation process, we are using a [forked version](https://github.com/sfluegel05/onnx-to-keras/tree/dev) of onnx2keras.

+This choice differs from the original project plan to use the [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow) library provided by ONNX.
+However, it turned out that the output of onnx-tensorflow is not compatible with the introspection methods.
+Instead of a regular TensorFlow model, onnx-tensorflow returns a `SavedModel` instance which can incorporates basic functions of a TensorFlow model, but not the full functionality required by Captum methods.
+Another candidate for the ONNX to TensorFlow conversion was the [onnx2keras](https://github.com/gmalivenko/onnx2keras) library developed by Grigory Malivenko.
+It got rejected because it was incompatible with the ONNX models produced by torch.onnx.
+I In particular, layer names which include certain special character, such as `onnx::Relu_10/`, could neither be handled by this onnx2keras library, nor efficiently changed beforehand.

-For the translation process from Tensorflow to PyTorch, we employ **[ tensorflow-onn](https://github.com/onnx/tensorflow-onnx)**, a library directly provided by ONNX, and **[ onnx2torch](https://pypi.org/project/onnx2torch/)**, which has been developed by [**enot.ai**](https://enot.ai/).
+For the translation process from Tensorflow to PyTorch, we employ **[ tensorflow-onnx](https://github.com/onnx/tensorflow-onnx)**, a library directly provided by ONNX, and **[ onnx2torch](https://pypi.org/project/onnx2torch/)**, which has been developed by [**enot.ai**](https://enot.ai/).
 All mentioned libraries are accessible open-source.